anthonyrisinger/cga/README.md

 ### Chapter 5: The Conformal Representation: A Deterministic Geometric Model

-This chapter's goal is straightforward: we'll show how to embed 3D Euclidean objects into 5D conformal space to enable unified geometric computations.
+This chapter's goal is straightforward: it shows how to embed 3D Euclidean objects into 5D conformal space to enable unified geometric computations.
 This embedding trades memory overhead—5 floats per point instead of 3—for computational uniformity.
-It's a worthwhile tradeoff when your system handles diverse geometric operations, though not always optimal for specialized tasks.
+It's a worthwhile trade-off when your system handles diverse geometric operations, though not always optimal for specialized tasks.
 It is critical to note from the outset that the model presented here is deterministic; it provides a powerful language for precise geometric configurations.
 The significant challenge of representing probabilistic uncertainty will be addressed once this foundational model is established.

-The embedding we'll explore linearizes distance relationships by lifting points onto a carefully chosen surface in higher dimensions.
+The embedding explored here linearizes distance relationships by lifting points onto a carefully chosen surface in higher dimensions.
 This isn't mysticism; it's a concrete technique that transforms nonlinear distance calculations into linear inner products, enabling architectural simplifications that often justify the overhead.

 #### The Conformal Embedding